 4. THE MIND DIET

 The MIND Diet combines a few elements of two popular nutrition plans proven to enhance heart health: the Mediterranean and DASH diets.
-Moreover, the MIND mind stands for Mediterranean-DASH Intervention for Neurodegenerative Delay.

 The Mind Diet, designed by researchers from the Rush University Medical Center in Chicago, was explicitly developed for brain health.
-The study found that the diet may reduce the risk of developing Alzheimer’s disease by as much as 53 percent.

 Researchers also found that those who moderately followed the diet reduced their risk of Alzheimer’s by about a third.